 Hackers aren’t the only people interested in your internet traffic, however.
 Some of the world’s largest ISPs have been caught limiting the internet speeds of their paying customers in an attempt to discourage them from streaming video online.
 This is a large part of what’s fuelling the net neutrality debate–there’s no reason why ISPs should be able to decide how you spend your time.

-Because your ISP only knows that you’ve connected to a VPN and cannot tell what exactly what you’re doing on any given site, they can’t automatically throttle your internet speed.
-Since your speeds are not being limited, any video you decide to play is less likely to stutter or buffer for long periods of time.
+Your ISP will know that you’ve connected to a VPN.
+However, they can’t tell what you’re doing on a given site, making it harder justify throttling your speeds.
+Since your speeds are not being limited, video is less likely to stutter or buffer for long periods of time.
 In this regard, a VPN could actually improve your Kodi viewing experience.

 Many countries restrict access to specific websites.
 This may be done to restrict access to certain types of harmful material, but in countries like Egypt, it is also used to prevent citizens from reading news which shows the government in a poor light.
 As a VPN allows its users to connect to servers in a different country, it can be used to bypass all governmental website blocks in the user’s location.

-On the same note, a VPN can also be used to access geo-restricted content without actually being in the required location.
-For example, to access UK-only content, all a user has to do is connect to one of their VPN’s servers in the UK.
+VPNs can also be used to access geo-restricted content without actually being in the required location.
+To access UK-only content, you just have to connect to one of your VPN’s servers in the UK.